TracyGH/PowerAppsEstimationTool/README.md

 Estimate the cost of your Power Apps application and compare costs of the different Microsoft Power Apps licensing models.

 ## To Power Apps or to custom dev?
 That is often the question.
 While custom development will typically incur more up-front costs and take longer to build, Power Apps will potentially incur licensing fees for the life of the application.
-When deciding the best fit for your solution and organization, it can be helpful to estimate the potential Power Apps licensing costs.
+When evaluating the best approach for your solution and organization, it can be helpful to estimate the potential Power Apps licensing costs.
 ### Power Apps Estimation Tool How-To:
 :white_check_mark: Simply download the PowerAppEstimationTool.xlsx file.